 Entry into program

-Interested students apply through UNMC's Interdisciplinary Graduate Program in Biomedical Sciences or the combined M.D./Ph.D. degree programs.
-Other special programs and information are available through the Office of Student Services.
+Interested students apply through UNMC's Interdisciplinary Graduate Program in Biomedical Sciences or the combined MD/PhD degree programs.
+Other special programs and information are available through the Division of Student Success.
 Students are supported by research fellowships or other stipends throughout their training, allowing them to enjoy "the good life" that Omaha and Nebraska has to offer.

 Additional information on the IGPBS Neuroscience Graduate Programs: